19 Productivity Tips From Top Business Leaders

 “On Monday, I focus on management — we have our directional meeting at Square and our opcom [operations committee] meeting at Twitter.
 I do my management one-on-ones that day.
 Tuesday is focused on product.
 Wednesday is marketing and communication and growth.
 Thursday is focused on developers and partnerships and Friday is the company and culture and recruiting.
 Saturday I take off.
 I hike.
 Sunday is reflection, feedback, and strategy.” – Jack Dorsey, CEO Twitter and Square

-When Jack Dorsey is asked about how his top productivity tips to stay on-task as CEO of both Twitter and Square, he notes that he has a very specific routine that keeps him on-track.
+When Jack Dorsey is asked about how his top productivity tips to stay on-task as CEO of both Square and Twitter — which now has more than 353.1 million users and 206 million daily active users worldwide — he notes that he has a very specific routine that keeps him on-track.
 Each day of the week has a different theme, and he assigns the correlating tasks to a time slot within those days.
 This really lets him dig into the theme and concepts at hand without getting distracted by everything else that isn’t directly related.

 And Jack is not the only businessman who talked about this.
 CEO of consulting company Emirabiz, Andrew O. also shared with us the perks of being focused each day on different parts of your business.
 That way he has enough time for all of his projects and doesn’t waste time on topics that are not important.
 For him, it is extremely important to stay well organized since he is working with people from different time zones.